If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Is Tremfya a biologic or immunosuppressant drug?

-Yes, Tremfya is a biologic drug.
 It contains the drug guselkumab, which is a biologic medication.
 Biologics are made from parts of living cells.
 This is unlike nonbiologic drugs, which are made from chemicals.

 How should I store Tremfya?
 How long can the drug be out of the refrigerator?

 You should store Tremfya in its original packaging in your refrigerator.
-The temperature for storage should be around 36°F to 46°F (2°to 8°C).
+The temperature for storage should be around 36°F to 46°F (2° to 8°C).

-Tremfya can only be out of the refrigerator one time, for up to 4 hours before you take it.
+Tremfya can only be out of the refrigerator one time, for up to 4 hours before you use it.
 In this case, the temperature should only range between 46°F and 86°F (8°C and 30°C).

 Does Tremfya treat lupus, hidradenitis suppurativa, or ankylosing spondylitis?